wheresrhys/fetch-mock/docs/docs/API/more-routing-methods.md

 Creates a route that only responds to a single request using a particular http method

+## modifyRoute(routeName, options)

+Modifies a route's behaviour, overwriting any options (including matcher and response) passed into the named route when first created.
+Useful when writing tests for special cases that require different behaviour to that required by the majority of your tests.

+## deleteRoute(routeName)

+Removes a route.
+Useful when writing tests for special cases that do not require a route that's required by the majority of your tests.

 ## .addMatcher(options)

 Allows adding your own, reusable custom matchers to fetch-mock, for example a matcher for interacting with GraphQL queries, or an `isAuthorized` matcher that encapsulates the exact authorization conditions for the API you are mocking, and only requires a `true` or `false` to be input